Safeguarding and Health Information

 The most up to date information about safeguarding and childcare protection, including Suffolk’s local arrangements can be found on this website: Home » Suffolk Safeguarding Partnership (suffolksp.org.uk)

-If you are concerned that someone working with children may be putting them at risk then you must follow the Safeguarding referral process for the Local Authority Designated Officer (LADO).
+If you are concerned that someone working with children may be putting them at risk then follow the guidance in the LADO Referral Flowchart.

-Local Authority Designated Officers (LADO) » Suffolk Safeguarding Partnership (suffolksp.org.uk)
+The process for referral can also be found on the SSP website: Local Authority Designated Officers (LADO) » Suffolk Safeguarding Partnership (suffolksp.org.uk)

 Safer Recruitment